Kintiru/blog/_posts/en/statistics/AP Statistics/2023-01-31-AP Statistics Chapter 9.md

 `Type II Error` : Fail to reject H<sub>0</sub> when H<sub>0</sub> is not ture (= when H<sub>a</sub> is true).

+> Significance Level $\alpha$ is also a probability of getting `Type I Error`
+>
+> because we can still get p-value under significance by chance althought it is rare {: prompt.info}

 Requiring more evidence or having lower `significance level` means that it is less likely to find convincing evidence, which means it is more likely to have `Type II Error`.

 The opposite will increase the chance of having `Type I Error`